xbeat/Machine-Learning/README.md

 Time shifting is a powerful feature in pandas that allows you to manipulate and analyze time series data efficiently.
 It enables you to shift index labels forward or backward, creating new time-based perspectives on your data.
 This slideshow will guide you through the concepts and practical applications of time shifting in pandas using Python.

+## Class-Based Decorators in Python

+Introduction to Class-Based Decorators

+Class-based decorators represent an advanced implementation pattern in Python that allows classes to modify or enhance the behavior of functions or methods.
+Unlike function decorators, class decorators maintain state and provide a more object-oriented approach to extending functionality.

 ## Temperature's Role in Language Model Output

 Understanding Temperature in Language Models